-- 1. Click the edit icon to the right of a column or field name. - 2.
-From the Domain drop-down list, select the appropriate sensitive data element type. - 3.
+- 1. Click the green edit icon to the right of a column or field name. - 2.
+From the Domain drop-down menu, select the appropriate sensitive data element type. - 3.
 The Delphix Masking Engine defaults to a Masking Algorithm as specified in the Settings screen.
-If necessary, you can override the default algorithm. - To select a different masking algorithm, choose one from the Algorithm drop-down list.
-For detailed descriptions of these algorithms, see Out Of The Box Algorithm Frameworks. - 4.
+If necessary, you can override the default algorithm. - To select a different masking algorithm, choose one from the Algorithm dropdown. - In the algorithm pulldown, any custom algorithms will appear with (custom) after their name to make them easier to identify.
+For detailed descriptions of these algorithms, please see Out Of The Box Algorithm Frameworks. - 4.
 Select an ID Method: - Auto The default value.
 The profiling job can determine or update whether to mask a column. - User The user decides whether to mask/unmask a column.
 The user's choice overrides the profiling job.
 (The user masking is done after the profiling job is finished.) - 5.
 You can add/remove notes in the Notes text field. - 6.
 When you are finished, click Save.
 You must click Save for any edits to take effect.

-Figure 3 If you select a DATESHIFT algorithm and you are not masking a datetime or timestamp column, you must specify a Date Format.
+If you select a DATESHIFT algorithm and you are not masking a datetime or timestamp column, you must specify a Date Format.
 (This field only appears if you select a DATESHIFT algorithm from the Masking Algorithm dropdown.)
 For a list of acceptable formats, click the Help link for Date Format.
 The default format is yyyy-MM-dd.

-Managing a file inventory
+Managing a File Inventory